Mil Máscaras: Acting career

 Mil Máscaras also starred in a series of 20 luchador action films beginning with his self-titled debut in 1966 at age 24.
-In 1966, Mexican movie producer Luis Enrique Vergara was looking for a new "enmascarado" to star in his wrestling/horror movies which were then the rage of Mexican cinema.
+In 1966, Mexican movie producer Luis Enrique Vergara was looking for a new masked to star in his wrestling/horror movies which were then the rage of Mexican cinema.
 Mil Máscaras was the first Lucha Libre personality that was created specifically to be a movie star, since his whole persona and flashy look was designed initially for the movies.
 (His real-life wrestling career followed and grew out of the excitement generated by his film appearances.)

 Vergara's two regular movie stars had suddenly become unavailable.
 El Santo had walked out on him over a contract dispute, and Blue Demon was injured unexpectedly and would require a prolonged time-out.
 Not wanting to stop making his successful cinematic quickies, Vergara decided to transform Lucha Libre newcomer Mil Máscaras as the star of his next two movies.
 Mil began a movie career that has continued to this day, appearing in a total of 20 Mexican horror/wrestling/action films.

 The first film, simply entitled Mil Máscaras (1966) was shot in black & white and made Mil out to be a sort of super-hero.
 The film gave Mil Máscaras a comic book-style origin story, which seems to have been somewhat swiped from the then-popular Doc Savage pulp novels that were selling very well in science-fiction bookstores in the mid-60's.
 According to the script, Mil was an infant who was found clutched in his dead mother's arms in a war-torn area of Europe during World War 2 and was sent to an orphanage.
 A group of scientists (not affiliated with any particular country) adopts the boy, secretly using him as a guinea pig, subjecting the child to an intensive regimen of physical exercise and mental training as he matures.